cyberark/conjur/README.md

 Cucumber tests require the Conjur server to be running.
 It's easiest to achieve this by starting Conjur in one container and running Cucumber from another.
-Run the service in the `conjur` container:
+Run the service in the `conjur` server container:

 ```sh-session
 root@aa8bc35ba7f4:/src/conjur# conjurctl server